yuanbohan/audio-similarity/README.md

 ## steps

-- extract all videos to aac audio files with first 10 seconds
+- extract all videos to aac audio files with first 15 seconds
 - extract acoustic fingerprint
-- check if audios in each group are similar
+- check if all audios in each group are similar

 ## resources